 Bearzi's views on how to persuade people seem to be vague hopes.
 He dreams of a time when

-"our conservation elites have abandoned our unsustainable habits"
+"our conservation elites have abandoned our unsustainable habits"and expects that

 Scientific understanding is NOT the basis for behavior, at least for most people.
 There is plenty of evidence that people are often irrational in their behavior and choices.